-I have some twenty five (gulp) years' experience as a performing artist, group work facilitator and teacher.
+I have thirty years' experience as a performing artist, group work facilitator and teacher.
 I graduated from the University of Glasgow in 1989 with an MA in theatre and music and spent a number of years as a community arts facilitator before moving into teaching and training and taking postgraduate studies in psychology with the Open University.
-Now, I am a Yoga teacher, healer and holistic body work and movement therapist.
+Now, I am a part time healthcare chaplain as well as a Yoga teacher, healer and holistic body work and movement therapist.
 I specialise in yoga for people living with cancer, and I'm course director of Healing Space.
-I am also a senior teacher of Embodied Yoga Principles and will complete Embodied Facilitator training in December 2017.
+I am also a certified Embodiment Facilitator and Coach.
 Until early 2015 I was based in Glasgow, where I ran my own yoga studio.
-I now live in Brighton on the South Coast of England, where I am studying for a Masters degree in creative writing.
+I now live in East Sussex on the South Coast of England, where I have been studying for a Masters degree in creative writing.
 I write, paint, make music, take photographs and enjoy experiencing artistic expression in all its forms.
 As well as blogging on here, I publish another blog dedicated to the poetry of my Grandfather, William Oliphant .
+I love poetry!

+I am just about to move into the second year of training in Interfaith Ministry with One Spirit and will be ordained by them (all being well) in July 2020.
 I have had extensive training over several years in traditional Druidry, Celebrancy, Modern Druid/craft, Celtic Spirituality, Celtic Christian Ministry, Celtic Shamanism and Celtic Reiki (Ogham Healing) and have received the three levels of Druid initiation: Bard, Ovate and Druid.
-I am a member of the Druid Network.
-I am also a soon to be ordained Refreshing Ministry Minister.
+I am a member of the Druid Network and the Natural Death Society.

-At the heart of my practice is a deep and authentic spirituality rooted in the Celtic traditions and inspired by the truth and meaning in all spiritual practices.
-I am fascinated by ritual and how it manifests in daily life.
-A truth seeker who shies away from dogma, I attempt to live my life guided by Spirit.
+At the heart of my practice is a deep panentheist* spirituality rooted in the Celtic tradition of Christianity and Christian mysticism and by the practices of Yoga and meditation.
+But I am inspired by the truth and meaning in all spiritual practices.
+I am fascinated by ritual and sacrament and how it manifests in daily life.
+A truth seeker who shies away from dogma, I attempt to live my life guided by the Spirit.
 I recognise this, like God, is a loaded word for most people.
-You may choose to call it something else (Existence, the Universe, Nature, the Divine - I use them all interchangeably) but I no longer apologise for it.
-I consider myself Celtic Christian and Druid (yes, it is possible to be both!) and a Panentheist* but I have a progressive interfaith approach to my work.
+You may choose to call it something else (Existence, the Universe, Nature, the Divine - I use them all) but I no longer apologise for it.
+God really doesn't care what you call her!

-My relationship to, and fascination with this great mystery has been lifelong, and I find truth, depth and meaning in the teachings of many faiths and spiritualities.
+My relationship to, and fascination with this great mystery has been lifelong, and I find truth, depth and meaning in the teachings of many faith paths and spiritualities.
 Some might see this as cherry-picking.
 I see it as being open to the truth wherever it is found.
-There are many paths up the mountain.
+There is one truth, and there are many paths up the mountain.
+The mountain is just waiting for us to climb.
 I am also a pragmatist.
 I love nature, and science.
 I don't think that spirituality and science are mutually exclusive.
-Whilst some may think that my beliefs and practices are about believing fairy stories. my experience of my path is somewhat different.
+Whilst some may think that my beliefs and practices are about believing fairy stories, my experience of my path is somewhat different.
 My practice is deeply Earth based and whilst I honour myth and legend and acknowledge their usefulness in archetype and symbolism, I aim to keep my feet firmly planted on the Earth.
 In all my work I aim to act with the utmost integrity.

 *Panentheism is the view that the Divine (God) is both fully immanent within all of Creation– and – fully transcendent from Creation.